 Despite their simplicity, they are among the most accurate in regard to timekeeping.

 The best mechanical counterparts or automatic watches, on the other hand, move out of precision by about 3 seconds.

 A typical structure of quartz will have less than 30 parts, while a normal mechanical one will have between 60 and 200 parts.

 This means that the system becomes more complex, and the chances of failure are also high.

-People who’ve owned Quartz watches for decades say that the only thing it required was battery replacements (after 2 years), keeping it clean, and proper handling.
+People who’ve owned Quartz watches for decades say that the only thing it required was battery replacements (after 2 years or more), keeping it clean, and proper handling.